 The trail is close to Abundant Life but is not actually on our property; it belongs to Keith Woodard.
 He has the final say on whether to put the trail in or not.
 It would only take 3-5 minutes to get from Greenstone to Tonsler Park on it, which is quite a bit more convenient than the current 8-10 minutes.
 Plus many of us don’t feel safe biking on the very hilly 7 1/2 Street SW.

 Next steps and how you can be involved

 I hope you now have a little more knowledge and understanding about the trail.
 If you would like more information, representatives from the Fifeville Neighborhood Association will be at our Neighborhood Cookout this Saturday, August 24 to answer questions and gather thoughts from the community.
 FNA will also share about a paid opportunity to be involved in trail construction this fall if the project moves forward.
 The cookout is from 4-7pm at the White House, 782 Prospect Avenue.
 The young people involved in this project will be making a presentation about it at 5pm.
 We hope you can join us!

-Joe Gainey is a junior at Charlottesville High School and long time Abundant Life participant, including a current member of the STRIVE mentoring program.
+Cristian Torres Guzman is a sophomore at Charlottesville High School and long time Abundant Life participant, including a current member of the STRIVE mentoring program.